How to Protect Your Company Name In Germany?

 Here are the charges associated with trademark protection for a company name:

-• Charges associated with filing the application costs around 300 euros.
+• Charges associated with applying cost around 300 euros.

-• Charges associated with filing the application digitally costs around 290 euros.
+• Charges associated with applying digitally cost around 290 euros.

 • Renewal charges for a trademark are 750 euros.